SungYuBin/DBFVeiwer/README.md

-# DBFVeiwer
+# DBFViewer
-## DBF File Veiwer
+## Introduction
-> Viewer that can check the internal structure of DBF files.
+> This DBF viewer is based on the open source. (https://cafe.naver.com/gisdev)